I-Choose-A/adl-cw2/README.md

 #### Step 1: Generate CAMs and Train Models

-Navigate to the `res_abla-and-OEQ directory:
+Navigate to the `resnet-ablation-and-OEQ` directory:
 ```bash
 cd resnet-ablation-and-OEQ
 ```